|

 How to Get to Jaco Island

-I traveled around Timor Leste exclusively by hitchhiking.
+I traveled around Timor Leste mostly by hitchhiking.
 It was an incredible way to see the country and I met a ton of locals whom I had great experiences with.

 Hitchhiking in Timor Leste is easy and safe.
 I never had to wait for more than 3 cars to pass to get picked up.
 The only drawback is that on some roads there are very few cars passing.
 Even so, hitchhiking all around the country is possible and fun.